Projecting Children

 Note that this works because <Show/>

-can give it), not ownership.
+can give), not ownership.

 In other cases, you may need to project owned props through a function that takes ChildrenFn